 - Write a letter to the editor to your local paper connecting the freshwater priorities in the mandate letters to the local issues important in your region.
 Or Blog your response to the newly release mandate letters (use #canh2o so we can see and promote your posts).
 Our goal is ensure that freshwater needs are being discussed in communities across Canada.
-Need some inspiration?
-Check out this handy toolkit we launched last month.

 - Contact your local MP, if you haven’t already, and congratulate them on their recent victory.
 Be sure to ask for their leadership on fresh water matters in Ottawa.
 And, remember to connect this need for leadership to specific local issues!
 For example, if you live in Montreal, the recent raw sewage dump in the St. Lawrence River is a pinnacle of the need for infrastructure dollars to support protecting our local rivers, lakes and streams.
 If you missed our webinar on tips and strategies for building relations with your newly elected MP (or MPP, or MLA) and want to benefit from the tremendous advice, drop me a line and I'll send you a link to the webcast.